Greatnex1/social-media-api/README.md

 Most Spring Boot applications use the spring-boot-starter-parent in the parent section of the POM.
 The spring-boot-starter-parent is a special starter that provides useful Maven defaults.
 It also provides a dependency-management section so that you can omit version tags for “blessed” dependencies.

-Since we are developing a web application, we add a spring-boot-starter-web dependency.
-Before that, we can look at what we currently have by running the following command: